-1. Diverse Perspectives

-Graduate students will embrace the cultures, values, beliefs, perspectives, and talents of all people.

-2. Personal and Social Responsibility

-Graduate students will demonstrate advanced knowledge and willingness to apply ethical and moral decision making in professional contexts.

-3. Engagement

-Graduate students will participate actively in classroom and community experiences.

-4. Effective Communication

-Graduate students will communicate effectively in oral and written forms according to the standards of their profession.

-5. Inquiry and Problem Solving

-Graduate students will demonstrate advanced knowledge of research methods and apply appropriate analyses to solve problems within the discipline.

-6. Discipline-Specific Competence

-Graduate students will demonstrate the knowledge, skills, and dispositions required of their discipline.

-7. Lifelong Learning

-Graduate students will engage in scholarly activities to foster lifelong learning in professional practice.
+- 1. Diverse Perspectives Graduate students will embrace the cultures, values, beliefs, perspectives, and talents of all people. - Personal and Social Responsibility Graduate students will demonstrate advanced knowledge and willingness to apply ethical and moral decision making in professional contexts. - 3.
+Engagement Graduate students will participate actively in classroom and community experiences. - 4.
+Effective Communication Graduate students will communicate effectively in oral and written forms according to the standards of their profession. - Inquiry and Problem Solving Graduate students will demonstrate advanced knowledge of research methods and apply appropriate analyses to solve problems within the discipline. - 6.
+Discipline-Specific Competence Graduate students will demonstrate the knowledge, skills, and dispositions required of their discipline. - 7.
+Lifelong Learning Graduate students will engage in scholarly activities to foster lifelong learning in professional practice.

+The mission of McKendree University

+is to provide a high quality educational experience to outstanding students.
+This mission has four integrated components: Responsible Citizenship, Engagement, Academic Excellence, and Lifelong Learning.